ohwgiles/laminar/UserManual.md

 CONTEXTS=my-env-*,special_context
 ```

-in `/var/lib/laminar/cfg/jobs/JOB.conf`.
+in `/var/lib/laminar/cfg/jobs/$JOB.conf`.
 This approach is often preferred when you have a small number of jobs that require exclusive access to an environment and you can supply alternative environments (e.g. target devices), because new contexts can be added without modifying the job configuration.

 In both cases, Laminar will iterate over the known contexts and associate the run with the first matching context with free executors.
 Patterns are [glob expressions](http://man7.org/linux/man-pages/man7/glob.7.html).

-If `CONTEXTS` is empty or absent (or if `JOB.conf` doesn't exist), laminar will behave as if `CONTEXTS=default` were defined.
+If `CONTEXTS` is empty or absent (or if `$JOB.conf` doesn't exist), laminar will behave as if `CONTEXTS=default` were defined.

 ## Adding environment to a context

-Append desired environment variables to `/var/lib/laminar/cfg/contexts/CONTEXT_NAME.env`:
+Append desired environment variables to `/var/lib/laminar/cfg/contexts/$CONTEXT.env`:

 ```
 DUT_IP=192.168.3.2